Policies and Guidelines

 Reservations for Meeting Space

 The Library makes selected meeting facilities available at no charge to Mines faculty, staff and students.
-Bookings for general rooms will be accepted according to Library facilities policies.
+Bookings for general rooms are accepted according to Library facilities policy.
 The client is responsible for any policy violations.

 The Library reserves the option to cancel reservations up to one week before the booking as needed for Library functions.

 The Library reserves the right to refuse bookings.

 - Reasons may include: a reasonable likelihood of disruption of Library services, personal injury, or damage to property; requestors with a record of violating Library or campus policies.

 The Library will not book facilities for a group for the entire business day or for specific times over multiple days.